 members of the London Assembly

-who were members of the L G P S on 31 March 2014 only retained access to the L G P S up to the end of the term of office they were serving on that date (or to age 75, if earlier).
+who were members of the L G P S on 31 March 2014 retained access to the L G P S up to the end of the term of office they were serving on that date (or to age 75, if earlier).

 The changes do not affect councillors in Wales, and they retain ongoing access to L G P S membership.